asynkron/protoactor-website/hugo/content/docs/bootcamp/unit-2/lesson-5/_index.md

 var system = new ActorSystem();
 ```

-Note that you should create a single instance of the `Actor System () ' class for the entire application in most cases.
+Note that you should create a single instance of the `ActorSystem` class for the entire application in most cases.

 Next, we need to create a Props class to set the parameters for creating an instance of our actor.